scbowler/react-input-examples/README.md

 ### Bundle For Deployment

-> 1. Run webpack to bundle files
+> 1. Run webpack to build project
->    - `npm run bundle`
+>    - `npm run build`
 >
-> **NOTE:** *After bundling you can not directly run your app locally.
+> **NOTE:** *After building you can not directly run your app locally.
 You must run your app from the root directory of a server.*